39. Kulturstaat

 In 1921, at her Berchtesgaden Villa, Eckart introduced Hitler to Helena Bechstein, the wife of Edwin Bechstein (1859 – 1934), who was the guardian of Winifred, and responsible for her education.
 Bechstein was the owner of the C. Bechstein piano company established in 1853 by Edwin’s father Carl Bechstein (1826 –1900).
 By 1870, with endorsements from Franz Liszt and Hans von Bülow, Bechstein pianos had become a staple in many concert halls and private mansions.
 Bechstein was the official piano maker for the Tsars of Russia, the royal families of Spain, Belgium, the Netherlands, Italy, Sweden, Norway, Austria and Denmark, and other royalty and aristocracy.
 Helena took a liking to Hitler and when he was imprisoned after the failed Beer Hall Putsch, she visited him regularly in prison and once claimed to the prison that he was her adopted son.
 Upon Hitler’s release, Helena introduced him to German high society in Berlin, with whom she shared her belief that at last “Germany’s young Messiah” had been found.[14]
 Both Helena and Hitler grew close to each other, with Bechstein calling him Wölfchen (“little wolf”), stating she would have liked to have had him as a son.
 Hitler reciprocated by allegedly giving her an original manuscript of Mein Kampf.
 The Bechsteins both publicly funded Hitler, giving him the funds to continue publishing Völkischer Beobachter.[15]

-As a child, Winifred was orphaned and adopted by Karl Klindworth (1830 – 1916), Franz Liszt’s pupil and a friend of Richard Wagner.
+As a child, Winifred was orphaned and adopted by Karl Klindworth (1830 – 1916), the nephew of Georg Klindworth, and Franz Liszt’s pupil and a friend of Richard Wagner.
 It was arranged that Winifred, aged eighteen, would marry Siegfried, aged 45, in the hope to end Siegfried’s homosexual encounters.
 After Siegfried’s death in 1930, Winifred took over the Bayreuth Festival.
 Like Hitler, Winifred believed profoundly in the cult of German nationalism, Nordic self-realization, and völkisch aspiration.
 When Hitler was jailed for his part in the Munich Beer Hall Putsch, Winifred sent him food parcels and stationery on which Hitler’s autobiography Mein Kampf may have been written.
 In the late 1930s, she served as Hitler’s personal translator during treaty negotiations with Britain.
 Her relationship with Hitler grew so close that by 1933 there were rumors of impending marriage.
 Haus Wahnfried, the Wagner villa in Bayreuth, became Hitler’s favorite retreat.
 The name Wahnfried is a German compound of Wahn (delusion, madness) and Fried(e) (peace, freedom).
 Hitler gave the Bayreuth Festival government assistance and tax-exempt status, and treated Winifred’s children affectionately.[16]

 In 1923, Edwin, Helene and Eckart took Hitler to visit Siegfried Wagner and introduced them.
 Winifred, along with Helena and Elsa Bruckmann (1865 – 1946), the wife of Thule Society member Hugo Bruckmann (1863 – 1941), helped to teach Hitler table manners and helped reform his public image.[17]
 Elsa Bruckmann, born Princess Cantacuzène of Romania was Houston Stewart Chamberlain’s Munich publisher.
 She held the “Salon Bruckmann” and made it her mission to introduce Hitler to leading industrialists.
 In 1899, Chamberlain read at Elsa Bruckmann’s first salon in January 1899.
 Attendees at their salon included Rainer Maria Rilke, Heinrich Wölfflin, Rudolf Kassner, Hermann Keyserling, Karl Wolfskehl, Harry Graf Kessler, Georg Simmel, Hjalmar Schacht and her nephew Norbert von Hellingrath.[18]
 Schuler and Klages, founders of the Cosmic Circle, attended the salon.[19]
 Hitler was known to have attended some of Schuler’s lectures there in 1922 and 1923.[20]